vseryakov/backendjs/README.md

   If `-db-config` is specified in the command line or `db-config=` in the local config file, this will trigger loading additional config parameters from the specified database pool, it will load all records from the `bk_config` table on that db pool.
-Using the database to store configuration make it easier to maintain dynamic environment for example in case of auto scaling or lanching on demand, this way a new instance will query current config from the database and this eliminates supporting text files and distributing them to all instances.
+Using the database to store configuration make it easier to maintain dynamic environment for example in case of auto scaling or launching on demand, this way a new instance will query current config from the database and this eliminates supporting text files and distributing them to all instances.

   The config database is refreshed from time to time acording to the `db-config-interval` parameter, also all records with `ttl` property in the bk_config